 @ Jason Acidre is the Co-Founder and CEO of Xight Interactive, a Philippine-based Inbound Marketing Consulting Agency.
 He’s also the author of Kaiserthesage, an SEO blog, and has been the marketing strategist for Affilorama affiliate training for the past 2 years.
 [I gave him nicer anchor text; he didn’t ask for it, for you haters out there.]

 You’ve built an impressive amount of comments on your posts [ed: 20+ average] in just under 2 years of blogging.
-What 3 things have you done that have most encouraged this community of commenters to build around your blog?
+What 3 things have you done that has most encouraged this community of commenters to build around your blog?

 I think it’s mainly because of the content I provide.
-When I started blogging, I wasn’t really sure of how I’m going to approach my audience, since I started blogging without thinking who my market really is.
+When I started blogging, I wasn’t really sure how I’m going to approach my audience, since I started blogging without thinking who my market really is.
 But along the way, I realized a lot of things on how to really stand out as a blogger.

 That’s when I decided to cover common topics (related to search engine optimization), but with a twist.
 I made sure that for each post that I’m going to write, I’ll be offering something new that people won’t see often written on other popular industry blogs.
 I guess that was my edge.
-Also, by the time I realized those things, I began writing longer and comprehensive posts, to keep my readers on coming back to blog, which I think encouraged most of them to share, bookmark and/or voluntary link back to my posts.
+Also, by the time I realized those things, I began writing longer and comprehensive posts, to keep my readers on coming back to the blog, which I think encouraged most of them to share, bookmark and/or voluntary link back to my posts.

 Lastly, my blog’s comment section allows dofollow links, and I think that’s one reason why people leave comments on my posts J